 - Strong organizational skills and ability to work quickly and well under pressure, to manage multiple tasks, and to meet tight deadlines

 - Strong digital technology and social media knowledge and skills

 - Diversity criteria will be taken into consideration

 The success of the Access to Justice Practicum will depend on the support of committed donors.
 Each donation will enable the Vance Center to fund outstanding young lawyers and their host organizations, thus helping low-income people secure access to justice.
 Donations can be designated for particular projects or hosts or the Practicum generally.

 - Can I propose my own project?

-No. At least initially, the projects will be designed by the Vance Center in collaboration with participating host organizations.
+No. The projects will be designed by the Vance Center in collaboration with participating host organizations.

 - Who selects the practitioners?
 What role does the host organizations play in the selection process?